How to get bookmarked PDF from Word document

 - Modify all other necessary styles

-It will be useful to adjust some other styles - Normal style (the default basic style of each new document), further Heading levels, Footnote Text style, Footnote Reference style, quote style, etc. - to your needs as well.
+It could be useful to adjust some other styles to your needs as well: Normal style (the default basic style of each new document), Footnote Text style, Footnote Reference style, Quote style, etc.